 Delivering solid Earth Science for Norway and Europe

-Researchers from CMR is contributing in establishing a Norwegian e-infrastructure to integrate data from the seismological and geodetic networks, as well as data from geological and geophysical data repositories.
+Researchers from CMR are contributing in establishing a Norwegian e-infrastructure to integrate data from the seismological and geodetic networks, as well as data from geological and geophysical data repositories.
 This work will comprise data integration, development of a web portal and of visualization and processing tools.

 This picture is taken last week at the kickoff meeting for the EPOS-Norway project in Bergen: From right EPOS Norway project leader Kuvvet Atakan from UiB together with Ove Daae Lampe, Tor Langeland and Jeremy Cook.
 All three from CMR.
 (Photo:CMR)